Thoughts on Flash

 "Thoughts on Flash" is an open letter published by Steve Jobs, co-founder and then-chief executive officer of Apple Inc., on April 29, 2010.
 The letter criticizes Adobe Systems' Flash platform and outlines reasons why the technology would not be allowed on Apple's iOS hardware products.
-The letter drew accusations of falsehood, hypocrisy, and ulterior motive.
+The letter initially drew criticism, as well as accusations of falsehood, hypocrisy, and ulterior motive, but eventually gained praise and support.

 Letter

 On April 29, 2010, Steve Jobs, the co-founder and then-chief executive officer of Apple Inc., published an open letter called "Thoughts on Flash" explaining why Apple would not allow Flash on the iPhone, iPod Touch and iPad.
-He cited the rapid energy consumption, computer crashes, poor performance on mobile devices, abysmal security, lack of touch support, and desire to avoid "a third party layer of software coming between the platform and the developer".
+He cited the rapid energy consumption, computer crashes, poor performance on mobile devices, poor security, lack of touch support, and desire to avoid "a third party layer of software coming between the platform and the developer".
 He touched on the idea of Flash being "open", claiming "by almost any definition, Flash is a closed system".
 Jobs dismissed the idea that Apple customers are missing out by being sold devices without Flash compatibility by quoting a number of statistics, concluding with "Flash is no longer necessary to watch video or consume any kind of web content."